Finding Your Own Way: A Real Talk Guide to Parenting Styles

 Key traits:

-Potential outcomes: Children may comply in the short term but are more likely to experience lower self-esteem, higher anxiety, and poorer social skills.
+Potential outcomes: Kids might comply in the moment, but they're more likely to struggle with self-esteem, anxiety, and social skills down the road.

 Indulgent or Permissive

-Without clear expectations or follow-through, kids may struggle to understand limits, regulate their emotions, or take responsibility for their actions.
-Over time, this can affect their relationships, academic performance, and ability to cope with frustration.
-Still, the warmth and support inherent in permissive parenting can be a strength when paired with gentle structure and consistent guidance.
-Finding that balance is key.
+When there aren't clear expectations or follow-through, children struggle to understand limits, regulate their emotions, or take responsibility.
+Over time, this can affect relationships, school performance, and how they handle frustration.
+That said, the love and support in permissive parenting is real — it just needs some gentle structure to go with it.

 Key traits:

-Potential outcomes: These children may feel deeply loved but often struggle with self-discipline and authority, and can face challenges in school environments.
+Potential outcomes: These kids feel deeply loved, but they often struggle with self-discipline, authority figures, and school structure.

 Neglectful or Uninvolved

-However, it’s important to recognize that change is possible.
-With the right resources and support, parents who have struggled with disengagement can rebuild a connection, offer more consistent care, and foster a stronger bond with their child.
+But here's the important part: change is absolutely possible.
+With the right support and resources, parents who've struggled with disengagement can rebuild connection and create a stronger bond with their child.

 Key traits:

-Basic needs may or may not be met
+• Basic needs may or may not be consistently met

-Potential outcomes: Research links this style to poor emotional regulation, lower academic performance, and higher risk-taking behaviors in children.
+Potential outcomes: Research links this to poor emotional regulation, lower academic performance, and higher risk-taking behaviors.

 The impact of parenting styles